Boris Bazarov: Career

-Bazarov graduated Vilno Military Academy and joined Russian Imperial Army 105th infantry regiment to take part in the First World War (1914, platoon leader, 1917 company leader).
-After the Russian Revolution as a man with military experience he volunteered for the Soviet secret police (OGPU).
-Since 1921 specialized on covert operations in Balkans (Bulgaria and Yugoslavia in 1924).
-In 1924-27 he was a Soviet representative in Austria (member of the Soviet embassy in Vienna) where he supervised Austrian, Bulgarian, Yugoslavian, and Romanian agents.
+Bazarov graduated from the Vilno Military Academy and joined the Imperial Russian Army 105th infantry regiment to take part in the First World War (1914, platoon leader, 1917 company leader).
+After the Russian Revolution, as a man with military experience, he volunteered for the Soviet secret police (OGPU).
+From 1921, he specialized on covert operations in the Balkans (Bulgaria and Yugoslavia in 1924).
+In 1924–1927 he was a Soviet representative in Austria as a member of the Soviet embassy in Vienna, where he supervised Austrian, Bulgarian, Yugoslavian, and Romanian agents.

-Since 1927 Bazarov returned to Moscow where he supervised the Balkan sector of OGPU intelligence.
-A year later he ran the OGPU "illegal resident" operations from Berlin which included France and Balkan line.
-His covert station controlled eleven agents in Paris, six in Bucharest, four in Sofia and Zagreb, and one for Belgrad and Istanbul.
-Since 1930 his network supervised the penetration of the Foreign Office (a code clerk, Ernest Holloway Oldham).
+After 1927, Bazarov returned to Moscow, where he supervised the Balkan sector of OGPU intelligence.
+A year later he ran the OGPU "illegal resident" operations from Berlin, which included France and the Balkans.
+His covert station controlled eleven agents in Paris, six in Bucharest, four in Sofia and Zagreb, and one for Belgrade and Istanbul.
+Beginning in 1930 his network supervised the penetration of the Foreign Office by recruiting a code clerk, Ernest Holloway Oldham, to relay coded communications.